cookiesncream716/helloWorld2/README.md

 })
 ```

-4. Then write the code to create a test ticket, and use it to test the plugin with the `ExtensionTester`.
+4. Then write the code to create a test ticket and use it to test the plugin with the `ExtensionTester`.
 The `showEditor` option tells the `ExtensionTester` to show a box of editable ticket data.

 ```
 ExtensionTester.Api.Ticket.create().then(function(newOne){